 Their coronavirus vaccine candidate has made them billionaires.
-This modest German-Turkish couple doesn’t own a car.
+This modest German Turkish couple doesn’t own a car.

-“I was more than excited,” said Sahin, speaking to The Washington Post over video-call from his home in the western German city of Mainz.
+“I was more than excited,” said Sahin, speaking to The Washington Post over video call from his home in the western German city of Mainz.

-The interim results put the 55-year-old and his co-founder-wife, Özlem Türeci, in the front of the pack racing for a safe and effective vaccine.
+The interim results put the 55-year-old and his co-founder wife, Ozlem Tureci, in the front of the pack racing for a safe and effective vaccine.
 Global markets rallied, and stock soared for BioNTech — a small-by-pharma-industry-standards company that has yet to see a vaccine using its technology brought to market.
-For the corona-weary masses, it was a much needed glimpse of a potential end in sight.
+For the corona-weary masses, it was a much-needed glimpse of a potential end in sight.

-Sahin and Türeci celebrated with cups of Turkish tea at home.
+Sahin and Tureci celebrated with cups of Turkish tea at home.
 There weren’t many other options, with Germany under a new coronavirus lockdown.
 But it was also typical of the couple, who are intensely driven in their work yet understated in their personal lives.

 The husband-and-wife team behind one of the world’s top coronavirus vaccine candidates are the sort of people who don’t own a car and who took the morning off for their wedding day in 2002 before returning to the lab.
-Half a day was “sufficient,” Türeci explained.
+Half a day was “sufficient,” Tureci explained.

-Sahin and Türeci, both children of Turkish immigrants to Germany, met while working on an oncology ward in the southwestern city of Homburg.
+Sahin and Tureci, both children of Turkish immigrants to Germany, met while working on an oncology ward in the southwestern city of Homburg.
 They found they shared an interest in getting the body’s immune system to fight cancer.

 Sahin was born in the Mediterranean city of Iskenderun and moved to Germany when he was 4.
 His father was a “Gastarbeiter,” or guest worker, at a Ford factory in Cologne.

-Türeci’s family moved to Germany from Turkey before she was born, after her father finished medical school.
+Tureci’s family moved to Germany from Turkey before she was born, after her father finished medical school.
 “He schlepped me everywhere when I was young,” she said.
 “To the hospital and to see patients and such.”

-In her studies, Türeci was surprised by the gap between advances in medical technology and what was available to doctors and patients.
+In her studies, Tureci was surprised by the gap between advances in medical technology and what was available to doctors and patients.
 She and Sahin decided the best way to close that gap was to launch their own company.

 Elegant but unproven, RNA experiments leap to the front in coronavirus vaccine race.
 Will they work?

-Sahin said he hadn’t closely followed the science of the novel coronavirus spreading in China, but on Jan.
-24, he received a scientific paper that rang alarm bells.
+Sahin said he hadn’t closely followed the science of the novel coronavirus spreading in China, but Jan.
+24 he received a scientific paper that rang alarm bells.
 It outlined both serious cases and an asymptomatic carrier.
 He Googled Wuhan and saw it was a well-connected mega city with an international airport.

 “That’s the full pattern you need for a pandemic virus,” he said.